marcusmolchany/polly-telegram-bot/README.md

 function.

-You will need to use this command from his setup to generate a zip file of your project to upload to your AWS Lambda function:
+You will need to use this command from his setup to generate a zip file of your project to upload to your AWS Lambda function (the generated file is git ignored):
 ```sh
 $ zip -r telegram-bot.zip *.js node_modules/*
 ```